Felix Haass

 na = c("xxx", ". ."))

-Executing this command yields to objects in memory, numbers
+Executing this command yields to objects in memory, numbers the vector of numbers and the data frame sipri.

 Data frames are rectangular data tables, like an Excel spreadsheet.